On the Raft-simile from Diamond Sutra and Alagaddupama Sutta

 Even while rowing the raft of virtues, one can remain mindful that the clinging to virtues is also to be left aside at some point.
 With that thought, one avoids giving into absolutist notions of virtues.
 In that way, one also avoids mental agitations with regard to disputes on virtues.

 Thus, there are two possibilities of not clinging to virtue and non-virtue.
 The first, that of the unskilled person, is to do actions without the discrimination of the virtues and non-virtues.
 Such a person wanders aimlessly in the fetters of one’s own making – the Samsara.
 The other is to develop wisdom and spontaneously perfect the great virtue that is free from clinging to virtue and non-virtue.
 The Tathagata, the Supreme Teacher who skillfully went beyond the Great Bliss of Awakening, teaches the latter as the Way.
-He gives rafts of virtuous conduct to cling firmly on to before one is ready to move on to non-clinging.
+While one is not ready yet to move on to non-clinging, the Buddha gives rafts of virtuous conduct to cling firmly on to.
 Further, the teachings on virtuous conduct are not for judging others, but only for use as a raft to take oneself forward.

 The Rafts to ‘Reality beyond Clinging’

 The Skillful Supreme Teacher, the One Who has Gone Beyond, the Destroyer of Afflictions, Samyak Sambuddha, gradually leads his disciples to the reality ‘as it is’, free from the clinging on various notions of Self (ātma-vāda-upādāna).
 He accomplishes this as he unravels the reality of awakening through the three turnings of the wheel of Dharma.